 Keys to the Game - Oklahoma

-John Scott Jr. begins his first season at Texas Tech where he will coach the defensive line under defensive coordinator Matt Wallerstedt.
+John Scott Jr. begins his second season at Texas Tech where he coaches the defensive line under defensive coordinator Matt Wallerstedt.

-He joins the Red Raiders after spending the last three seasons as special teams coordinator and defensive line coach at Georgia Southern.
+He joined the Red Raiders in 2013 after spending three seasons as special teams coordinator and defensive line coach at Georgia Southern.

 During his time in Statesboro, Scott Jr., was part of three Georgia Southern teams that advanced to the semifinals of the FCS (Football Championship Subdivision) Playoffs and mentored two All-Americans.
 Brent Russell, the career sack leader at Georgia Southern, was named an All-American each of his three seasons under Scott Jr.'s guidance.